bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 \frac{\partial z}{\partial b}
 $$

 By using the chain rule, we can compute these partial derivatives by calculating the derivatives for all operations.
 Loss functions are multivariate, but since the expected output \\(y\\) is fixed, we only need the partial derivative with respect to the real output \\(\hat{y}\\).
 In this example, we use the mean squared error loss function.
 The sigmoid function, like all activation functions, has one variable and therefore only one derivative.
-The partial derivatives for the addition operations is straightforward.

 $$
 L = MSE(y, \hat{y})